geneontology/gocam-py/pipeline/README.md

 **Filtering:**

 Models are filtered out and not written if they:
-- Have no activity edges (no causal associations between any activities)
+- Have no activity edges (no activities linked by causal associations or shared chemical inputs/outputs)
 - Use complement types

 **Outputs:**